salrashid123/awscompat/README.md

   }
 }
 ```
+You can find a sample Firebase app that acquires an `id_token` here:

+[Firebase Storage and Authorization Rules engine 'helloworld'](https://blog.salrashid.me/posts/firebase_storage_rules/)

 Once you have the id_token, decode as done earlier to fin the `sub` value.
-THis will be unqiue to each Firebase project even if the same actual user logs into multiple projects.
+THis will be unique to each Firebase project even if the same actual user logs into multiple projects.

-[Firebase Storage and Authorization Rules engine 'helloworld'](https://blog.salrashid.me/posts/firebase_storage_rules/)

 First define an external provider: